Luisa3010/factfulness-update-2023/README.md

 [Data: United Nations, Department of Economic and Social Affairs, Population Division (2022).
 World Population Prospects 2022, Online Edition]

-Here we can clearly see the trend from before 2017 continuing until 2021 (when the most recent data was collected).
+Here, we can see the trend from before 2017 continuing until 2021 (when the most recent data was collected).
 So in this case it seems like our gut feeling led us astray.
-There is no sudden drop of the survival rate or increase in children born.
-But child survival rates might just be something changing slower and the recent developements might just not show their impact quite yet.
-So lets go on and explore further.
+There is no sudden drop in the survival rate or increase in children born.
+But child survival rates might just be something changing slower and the recent developments might just not show their impact quite yet.
+So let's go on and explore further.
-(In case you are wondering what the big blob is doing at around 1960 - thats China during the great famine.)
+(In case you are wondering what the big blob is doing at around 1960 - that's China during the great famine.)

 ## Girls in Primary School

-Next lets look at the number of girls finishing primary school in low income countries.
+Next, let's take a look at the number of girls finishing primary school in low-income countries.
 ![percent_of_girls_finishing_primary_school_combined](low_income_primary_school_girls/percent_of_girls_finishing_primary_school_combined.jpg)
-[Data: FREE DATA FROM WORLD BANK VIA GAPMINDER.ORG] While in the seventies only one in three girls finished primary school, today the number has doubled to two in three.
-However the rate of increase has dropped with the 10er years.
+[Data: FREE DATA FROM WORLD BANK VIA GAPMINDER.ORG] While during the seventies only one in three girls finished primary school, today the number has doubled to two in three.
+However, the rate of increase has dropped with the 10er years.
 But even after 2017, the number is still rising.
 Only the last bump from 2021 to 2022 seems a little worrying.
-However it is to early to tell if this is just a little dip or the start of a downward trend.
+However, it is too early to tell if this is just a little dip or the start of a downward trend.

 ## Poverty

-Moving on to poverty. what percentage of people used to live in poverty.
-In factfulness: $1.95, but with 2011 money and here $2.15 with 2017 money.
+Now let's move on to poverty.
+When we look at the percentage of people living in poverty, we can clearly see it decreasing more slowly.
+Rather the graphs are mostly flatlining, especially in the poorest countries.
+That being said, we are still doing a good deal better than we have done for most of human history.

 ![poverty headcount](poverty/percent_of_people_living_in_poverty_no_source.png)
 [Data: World Bank, World Development Indicators, Headcount ratio at $2.15 per day (2017 PPP)]

-## Live Expectancy
+## Life Expectancy

-drop with the covid pandemic afterwards back to prior level
+When we look at the life expectancy over time we can see a steady increase.
+The Covid pandemic does create a small dent in the graph, but it appears like we are already back on track with the same progress as we were before.
+The graphs are also slowly plateauing, this is most likely due to natural limits on un-enhanced human life spans rather than a  stop in progress.
+It is interesting when we compare the time before 1970 and after, we can see that we have been living in remarkably stable times for the last half-century.
 ![live expectancy at birth](live_expectancy/life_expectancy_no_source.png)

 [Data: Gapminder, Life Expectancy at Birth v12]